top of page

 Illustration by Matt Weismantel

-Mirror, Mirror, in the Corner | Jo-Ann Kelly
+Mirror, Mirror, in the Corner | Short Story by Jo-Ann Kelly

 Glamour is currency in Portsea.
 Most mornings the sun’s rays cut through cloud cover to sparkle off polished shop front windows on Ocean Beach Road.
 After 7.00am, these rays stream though millionaires’ mansions.
 It is then that mirrors wait patiently in shopfronts for the appreciating stares of Hipsters, Metrosexuals and Portsea Princesses as they rush by to order their ice latté macchiato from Bistro Elba.
 Mostly, however, they parade on the street runway secretly hoping to be noticed by a visiting model scout who could propel their dreams into reality.
 Air kissing, polo, Hermès and Gucci are the keys to society.
 I should know; I was one of the queens.
 I recall stealing glances over my shoulder as I passed by those shopfront mirrors, noticing how my Fendi boots and black stretch Levis hugged my curves.
 I marvelled at how my light-blue cashmere coat complemented my sapphire eyes, while protecting me from the glacial winds whipping off Diamond Bay.